davkow/on-my-bookshelf/docs/overview.md

 The on-my-bookshelf Service is a RESTful API service for managing a virtual bookshelf.

 This API can be integrated with applications that allow people to track their books.
+Developers can add their own additional features and apply their own branding.

 **Important:** This is a mock API designed to simulate the REST interface of an imaginary service.